Tonzi254/yolo-automated/explanation.md

 To prevent the frontend from starting up first before the backend has started I added a frontend dependency on backend during execution and subsequently I also added a backend dependency on database to prevent the backend from starting before the database.

 Once the docker-compose file is run it starts the database container which in turn triggers the backend container to start which in turn triggers the frontend container to run.
-The backend app waits for the database to start and then connects to it before allowing the frontend app to connect to the backend which connects it to the database.
+The backend app starts the database and connects to it before allowing the frontend app to start which then subsequently connects to the database.

-I created a custom bridge yolo-network and put the three containers all in the same subnet (172.20.0.0/16) to facilitate the communication between frontend, backend and database which is crucial for proper functioning of the application.
-The front end is able to connect to the backend via the bridge and the backend is also able to connect to the database using the same bridge.
+# 6.Docker-Compose Networking
+I created two custom bridges frontend-net on subnet (172.100.0.0/16) and backend-net on subnet (172.50.0.0/16)